yackermann/awesome-webauthn/README.md

  - [Adam Powers: WebAuthn Logos](https://github.com/apowers313/webauthn-logos) - An awesome logos by Adam Powers

 ## FAQ

- - What is `FIDO compliant`?
+ - **What is `FIDO compliant`?**

 `FIDO Compliant` means that implementation has passed FIDO conformance tools, thus can claim that it is conformant with FIDO2 specifications.
 If you want to get access to the conformance tools, you can do it here https://fidoalliance.org/certification/functional-certification/conformance/.
 If you have passed conformance tools, send me a DM or a tweet [@herrjemand](https://twitter.com) with a screenshot of passing the tests.

+ - **FIDO2 or WebAuthn?**

+FIDO2 is the name of the standard.
+WebAuthn is just browser JS API to talk to the authenticators.
+So correct way to call your server is "FIDO2 Server" and to say "Authentication with FIDO2".

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.